-High-quality, culturally relevant, interactive self-study materials are provided and students work through these during the week.
-They are expected to do approximately 6-8 hours of self-study each week.
+(1) High-quality, culturally relevant, interactive self-study materials are provided and students work through the materials during the week.
+Students are expected to do approximately 6-8 hours of self-study each week.

-However, students are not left on their own; an integral part of the extension program is a weekly two-hour meeting with other students and a PTEE qualified and trained tutor.
-The tutor’s role is to facilitate discussion of the material studied, help the group to answer each other’s questions and, importantly, to seek to apply what has been learned within the ministry context of each person.
+(2) An integral part of the extension program is a weekly two-hour seminar with other students and a PTEE qualified facilitator.
+The facilitator’s role is to lead a discussion of the material studied, help the group to answer each other’s questions, and to help students apply what has been learned within the ministry context of each person.

 Select courses also include Practical Ministry Experience opportunities for credit through which students experience direct application of knowledge and theory to a relevant ministry situation, thus developing and strengthening their ministry skills and giftings.